 That study and the entire article is attached – and well worth the read.

 And if you are a journalist looking to learn more about this topic – then let our experts help.

 Kathryn Kadous is the Schaefer Chaired Professor of Accounting and Director and Associate Dean of PhD Program at Goizueta Business School.
 She is available to speak with media – simply click on her icon now to arrange an interview.

-Kadous' research is focused on using psychology theory to improve auditor and investor decision making
+Kadous's research focuses on using psychology to improve investor and auditor decision making.